How To Manage Fatigue At Harvest

 Non-work-related causes can include an unhealthy diet or medical conditions.

-Overall, the main cause of fatigue is a lack of sleep, and a cycle of fatigue can be created if workers are not allowed adequate time to recover or rejuvenate.
+Overall, the main cause of fatigue is a lack of sleep.
+And a cycle of fatigue can be created if workers are not allowed adequate time to recover or rejuvenate.

 To recognise signs of fatigue in yourself and your workers, make yourself familiar with the common symptoms of fatigue – and remember there are symptoms in others that you will not be able to see.
 Therefore, it is important to foster a workplace culture that encourages workers to voice how they feel.

-Immediate symptoms of fatigue can include:
+Immediate Symptoms of Fatigue can Include:

 • Aching and weak muscles